jayallen/mt-plugin-anon-public-post/README.markdown

 ## TODO ##

-* The plugin should probably prevent any logins to to the PublicPostDefaultUser account by default plus offer a config to ovverride that default.
+* The plugin should probably prevent any logins to to the PublicPostDefaultUser account by default plus offer a config to override that default.
 * Figure out a way via Perl to invalidate the session on output of the confirmation page without instead getting redirected to the long screen.
 Annoying!

 ## VERSION HISTORY ##